rafalmas/gript/package/README.md

 - CSS files will be minified with [cssnano](https://github.com/ben-eb/cssnano).
 Refer to the [documentation](http://cssnano.co/optimisations/) for possible optimisations.
 - JavaScript will be compressed with [UglifyJS](http://lisperator.net/uglifyjs/).
 Refere to the [gulp-uglify](https://www.npmjs.com/package/gulp-uglify) module docs for help how to set options.

-Note: too agressive optimisations will break your build or make your app useless.
+:warning: Note: too agressive optimisations will break your build or make your app useless.
 Gript includes the default set of options, which are pretty safe.

 <a name="injection"></a>
 ## Compiled files injection